Blog

 Automatic type mapping

-Column types are translated to the right SPSS variable without extra configuration:
+Column types are automatically converted to the correct SPSS variables without additional configuration:

-• number, numeric, percent, autonumber → numeric variables with width/decimals inferred from the column format.
+• number, numeric, percent, autonumber → numeric variables whose width and decimal places are inferred from the column's format attribute.

-• calendar → SPSS date value (seconds since 1582-10-14), written as DATE11 or DATETIME22 depending on whether the format carries a time component.
+• calendar → SPSS date value (seconds since 1582-10-14), written as DATE11 or DATETIME22 depending on whether the format includes a time component.

-• dropdown / autocomplete with { id, name } numeric sources → nominal numeric variables with value labels wired up automatically.
+• dropdown / autocomplete using { id, name } numeric data sources → nominal numeric variables with value labels wired up automatically.

-• checkbox / radio → numeric 0/1 with No / Yes value labels.
+• checkbox / radio → numeric values 0/1 with No / Yes value labels.

-• text, html, email, url, tags, color, image, notes → string variables sized to fit the longest cell, using continuation records for long strings.
+• text, html, email, url, tags, color, image, notes → string variables with length determined by the longest cell; long strings use line continuation.

 • rating, progressbar → ordinal numeric variables.

-Headers become the long variable name; a sanitized, uppercase 8-character short name is generated to respect SPSS's strict naming rules.
+The header becomes the full variable name; after sanitization, an 8-character uppercase short name is generated to comply with SPSS's strict naming rules.

 Value labels, variable labels and comments

-The extension emits the full SPSS dictionary — not just raw values:
+This extension outputs a complete SPSS dictionary, not just the raw values:

-• Dropdown sources are written as proper SPSS value labels, so the label text appears in SPSS / PSPP instead of the raw id.
+• Dropdown sources are written as correct SPSS value labels, so the label text appears in SPSS/PSPP instead of the raw IDs.

-• Column headers become variable labels on the long name.
+• Column headers become variable labels on long names.

-• Worksheet comments are preserved in the document record, keyed by cell reference.
+• Worksheet comments are preserved in the document record with cell references as keys.

-• Display width, alignment and measure level (Nominal / Ordinal / Scale) are set from the column type.
+• Display width, alignment, and measurement level (nominal/ordinal/scale) are set according to the column type.

-The output is a pure Uint8Array, so the same call works anywhere:
+The output is a pure Uint8Array, so the same call runs anywhere:

-• BrowserdownloadSav builds a Blob and triggers a download, no extra libraries needed.
+• BrowserdownloadSav builds a Blob and triggers a download, requiring no additional libraries.

-• Node.jsgenerateSav returns the bytes directly, ready to pass to fs.writeFile in a backend export pipeline.
+• Node.jsgenerateSav returns the bytes directly, which can be passed to fs.writeFile in a backend export pipeline.

-• Raw datasetsspss.generate(data, { headers, columns }) accepts a plain data[][] array, so you can produce .sav files without instantiating a spreadsheet at all.
+• Raw datasetsspss.generate(data, { headers, columns }) accepts a plain data[][] array, so you can generate a .sav file without instantiating a spreadsheet.

 Standards-compliant output

-Files follow the PSPP System File Format spec:
+The file conforms to the PSPP System File Format specification:

 • Encoding: UTF-8 (character code 65001)

-• Compression: bytecode compression (opcode blocks with bias 100)
+• Compression: bytecode compression (opcode blocks with an offset of 100)

-• Dictionary: variable records, value label records, document record, long variable names, display parameters and encoding extension records all included.
+• Dictionary: contains variable records, value label records, document records, long variable names, display parameters, and encoding extension records.

-This means the resulting .sav opens cleanly in SPSS, PSPP, and any third-party reader that targets the format.
+This means the generated .sav file can be opened correctly in SPSS, PSPP, and any third-party reader that supports this format.

 Useful links